junruxiong/IncarnaMind/README.md

 ## 👀 In a Nutshell

-IncarnaMind enables you to chat with your personal documents 📁 (PDF, TXT) using Language Learning Models (LLMs) like GPT ([architecture overview](#high-level-architecture)).
-Utilize our [Sliding Window Chunking](#sliding-window-chunking) mechanism and Emsemble Retriever allow you to efficiently query specific sections for both fine-grained and coarse-grained information of your documents to agument LLMs.
+IncarnaMind enables you to chat with your personal documents 📁 (PDF, TXT) using Large Language Models (LLMs) like GPT ([architecture overview](#high-level-architecture)).
+While OpenAI has recently launched a fine-tuning API for GPT models, it doesn't enable the base pretrained models to learn new data, and the responses can be prone to factual hallucinations.
+Utilize our [Sliding Window Chunking](#sliding-window-chunking) mechanism and Emsemble Retriever enable efficient querying of both fine-grained and coarse-grained information within your ground truth documents to augment the LLMs.

 Powered by [Langchain](https://github.com/langchain-ai/langchain) and [Chroma DB](https://github.com/chroma-core/chroma).

+## 💻 Demo

+A short video

 ## 💡 Challenges Addressed